Bilal Abbas Khan: Early life and education

-Bilal Abbas Khan was born on 4 June 1993 into a Pashtun family in Karachi, Sindh.
-There he was also raised and received his early education from, but was later on sent to a boarding school, called Lawrence School, in Murree, where he took part in theater plays, which inspired a desire in him to pursue a career in acting.
-He later joined the Shaheed Zulfikar Ali Bhutto Institute of Science and Technology in Karachi, to study marketing, and graduated in 2015.
-His father, Sohail Abbas, serves as DSP Karachi in the Sindh Police, and his mother, Farhana Sohail, is a fashion designer.
-Having formally studied acting at the National Academy of Performing Arts and being mainly inspired by Viola Spolin's "great focus on improvisation and improvisational techniques", he started acting in 2016 with commercial modelling and later started auditioning for television roles.
+Raised in Karachi, where he received his early education, he was later on sent to a boarding school, Lawrence College in Murree, where he took part in theater plays, which inspired a desire in him to pursue a career in acting.
+He later joined the Shaheed Zulfikar Ali Bhutto Institute of Science and Technology in Karachi to study marketing, and graduated in 2015.

+Khan formally studied acting at the National Academy of Performing Arts.
+Mainly inspired by Viola Spolin's "great focus on improvisation and improvisational techniques", Khan started his acting career in 2016 with commercial modelling and later auditioned for television roles.